nearform/nscale-workshop/nscale-intro.md

 ### Under the hood
 `nscale` uses a configuration file to tell it where to store its data.
 The default configuration is kept at ~/.nscale/config/config.json.
 Let's take a moment to inspect the configuration.

 We should see from the configuration that nscale keeps its data in ~/.nscale/data.
-If we look in the ~/.nscale/data/systems directory we should see a directory named nscaledemo.
-This is the git repostory that we cloned in the previous step.

 If we take a look in the nscaledemo repository we should see a file named `system.json`.
 Let's open this file and inspect the contents.
 The `system.json` file holds the configuration for the `nscaledemo` system, defining the containers that it should build and deploy.